vPrah/slackreborn/README.md

-# SlackMain
+# Slack Reborn
-Main SRC for SlackClient
+Main SRC for SlackClient Reborn

 ## DO NOT LEAK